Caracalla: Provincial tour

 In spring 214, Caracalla departed for the eastern provinces, travelling through the Danubian provinces and the Anatolian provinces of Asia and Bithynia.
 He spent the winter of 214/215 in Nicomedia.
 By 4 April 215 he had left Nicomedia, and in the summer he was in Antioch on the Orontes.
 By December 215 he was in Alexandria in the Nile Delta, where he stayed until March or April 216.

 When the inhabitants of Alexandria heard of Caracalla's claims that he had killed his brother Geta in self-defence, they produced a satire mocking this as well as Caracalla's other pretensions.
-Caracalla responded to this insult by slaughtering the deputation of leading citizens who had unsuspectingly assembled before the city to greet his arrival in December 215, before setting his troops against Alexandria for several days of looting and plunder.
+Caracalla responded to this insult by slaughtering the unsuspecting deputation of leading citizens that had assembled before the city to greet his arrival in December 215, before setting his troops against Alexandria for several days of looting and plunder.

 In spring 216 he returned to Antioch and before 27 May had set out to lead his Roman army against the Parthians.
 During the winter of 215/216 he was in Edessa.
 Caracalla then moved east into Armenia.
 By 216 he had pushed through Armenia and south into Parthia.